taataa/tapspace/docs/api.md

 ## taaspace.SpaceHTML(parent, html)

-Is an Emitter, SpaceNode, SpacePlane, Transformer, and SpaceRectangle.
+Is an Emitter, SpaceNode, SpacePlane, SpaceTransformer, and SpaceRectangle.

 #### #getHTML()